DC Heroes RPG – Bows and archery

 Western and Eastern styles

-When drawing, a typical European archer will have the back of the arrow drawn to nearly rest against their face (usually the cheek).
-A typical Asian archer will draw their arrow higher, and the rear of the arrow will be behind their head (generic Asian arrows tend to be longer, too – one meter is not uncommon).
+When drawing, a typical “Western” archer will have the back of the arrow drawn to nearly rest against their face (usually the cheek).

-Likewise generic Europeans nock their arrows so they lie on the left-hand side of the shaft (if they are right-handed), while generic Asians use the other side.
+Likewise generic “Westerners” nock their arrows so they lie on the left-hand side of the shaft (if they are right-handed).
+While generic “Easterners” use the other side.

-Occidental shooting is traditionally said to be slower and more precise, and Oriental shooting faster and more intuitive.
-Depending on the story, this difference can be emphasized or ignored.
+“Western” shooting is traditionally said to be slower and more precise, and “Eastern” shooting faster and more intuitive.
+Depending on the story, this difference can be emphasised or ignored.

-The clamp is released by a firearm-like trigger on top of the rod, allowing for careful aiming and precise shooting.
-Release aids are usually used in European-style shooting.
+The clamp is released by a firearm-like trigger on top of the rod.
+This allows for careful aiming and precise shooting.
+Release aids are usually used in Western-European-style shooting.

 Some ancient styles of arrow release used small metal objects to lessen felt draw weight.
 For instance the Mongolian shooting style has the string resting against a metal ring worn on the thumb.

 Kyudo archers wear a special glove.
-The thumb of this glove is reinforced using wood or an other hard material, and has a notch carved for the string right where the thumb meets the knuckle.
+The thumb of this deerskin glove is reinforced using wood or another hard material.
+And there is a notch carved for the string right where the thumb meets the knuckle.
 From there, one release technique goes :

-Oriental-style archers will often add a headband in order not to add their ear to the shot, unless they are soldiers already wearing a helmet.
+Japanese-style archers will often add a headband in order not to add their ear to the shot.
+Unless they are soldiers already wearing a helmet.